geankaminski/metaverse/README.md

 ## How to run

 To run this project, you must run a local server.
 You can use the Live Server extension for VSCode or any other local server.
+Metamask is required too.